-History of the Northern Lights: Myths and Legends
+History of the Northern Lights: myths and legends

 Norse myths and legends

 The Northern Lights have inspired some of the most dramatic tales in Norse mythology.
 The Vikings celebrated the lights, believing they were earthly manifestations of their gods.
 Other Norse people feared them, telling stories of the dangers they posed and developing superstitions to protect themselves.
-These Norse myths and legends come from the Nordic countries in Northern Europe and the North Atlantic.

 Heroes lighting up the sky